 When a person eperiences a trauma it becomes locked into its own memory network as it was experienced -- the images, sensations, smells, sounds and beliefs -- as if frozen in time in the body-mind.

 Clients share that EMDR helps they to put what happened in the past in the past.
+This frees people live life in the present with greater ease, meaning and pleasure.

 EMDR is approved by the Veteran's Administration for resolving trauma.